A Laughing Death in Meatspace: Videos

 The animated video for "Chameleon Paint", released in September 2017 through the band's official YouTube channel, was described by IMPOSE as "a 2D arcade video game straight out of the late 80s" filled with "references to technology as well as ongoing social problems".
 "Soft Power"'s video, released in November 2017, was partly shot in a disused studio "set up like an old House of Horrors" in Little Rock, Arkansas and featured the band members dressed in costumes.

 The video for a shorter version of "You Let My Tyres Down", released in January 2018, depicts a dinner sequence featuring the band played in reverse.
 "Rubber Bullies"' video was released in April 2018 through the same channel.
 The video to "The Future of History", described by Gigwise as "Black Mirror x The Mighty Boosh x The Cardiacs", was released on 28 September 2018 through Joyful Noise Recordings' official YouTube channel.

 Release

 The album was released on 4 May 2018, through Mistletone.
-The album was released in the US through Joyful Noise Recordings - to whom the band had signed - on 26 October that year.
+The album was released in the US through Joyful Noise Recordings – to whom the band had signed – on 26 October that year.

 Commercial performance

-On the 20 May 2018, A Laughing Death in Meatspace peaked at number 25 on the ARIA Charts.
+On 20 May 2018, A Laughing Death in Meatspace peaked at number 25 on the ARIA Charts.
 In the US, where the album was released through Joyful Noise Recordings, the album peaked at numbers 46 and 17 on the Billboard Independent Albums and Heatseekers Album charts respectively on 10 November.